Olive Grove

-The Beginning
+Prior to the opening of the ground, Wednesday had used several other sites, including Sheaf House and Bramall Lane, before newly formed rivals Sheffield United took up permanent residence there.
+It was decided that the club should have its own stadium to avoid paying a percentage of gate receipts to the owners of the grounds used.
+Having their own stadium would also make it easier for Wednesday to accommodate their ever-growing fan base.
 The first match to be played at the completed stadium was against Blackburn Rovers on 12 September 1887, resulting in a 4–4 draw, with Wednesday coming back from 4–1 behind.
 Whilst at Olive Grove, Wednesday entered league football for the first time in 1889 by playing in the new Football Alliance.
 They won 15 out of their 22 matches to clinch the title in the first season, before finally being granted admission to the Football League in 1892.
 The first game at Olive Grove at this level was Wednesday's 5–2 win over Accrington.
 However, the club experienced a poor season and narrowly avoided relegation from the First Division.

-The End

 Despite steady improvement on the pitch over the following years, the days would soon be numbered for Olive Grove.
 Plans were made to expand the railway track beside the ground, and as a result, Wednesday's lease would not be renewed.
 To make matters worse, the final season at Olive Grove was a disaster; the team lost more than half of their 34 matches and were relegated from the top tier of English football for the first time.
 Things looked very bad for the club.

-A New Beginning

 In the spring of 1899 shares in Wednesday were issued to raise capital for a brand new stadium.
 Two sites were proposed for the development - Carbrook, in the North East of the city, and Owlerton, then a rural area to the North West; an alternative was a return to Sheaf House.
 Both new sites could not be obtained, but a new one became available in Owlerton, and work soon began on Owlerton Stadium, later to be renamed Hillsborough, now one of the most famous football stadia in the country.